 Browse the list of current SUNY Charter Schools and learn more on the School Profile pages.

-There is no common application for New York State charter schools; you must apply directly to the school.
 Most schools take applications beginning in December through April 1, for the following school year, but you should contact any school you are interested in directly for specific information.